BVNetwork/Newsletter/readme.md

 # Newsletter for EPiServer #
 A free module for sending newsletters from your EPiServer CMS or Commerce site.
 You can send the content from pages based on one or more newsletter pagetypes to multiple recipients, using a cloud service or your own SMTP server.

->This is a port of the old EPiSendMail (BV Network Newsletter) module from EPiCode, rewritten to support EPiServer CMS and Commerce 7.5 and newer (including CMS 8).
+>This is a port of the old EPiSendMail (BV Network Newsletter) module from EPiCode, rewritten to support EPiServer CMS and Commerce 7.5 and newer (including CMS 8 and 9).

 ## Features ##
  * Create newsletters as pages in EPiServer